tedli/mongopool/README.md

 session.Close()
 ```

 You can just close it.
-The it will be put back to the pool.
+Then it will be put back to the pool.

 ### Close the backend native session for some reason